sophiagavrila/ng-to-s3/README.md

 </br>

+3. Enable Versioning.

+4. Under Advance Settings, Enable Encyrption and select **Amazon S3 key (SSE-S3)**

-3. Scroll donwn and click **Create Bucket** you will see that it has successfully been created on your S3 dashboard.
+4. Scroll donwn and click **Create Bucket** you will see that it has successfully been created on your S3 dashboard.

 <br>